altocodenl/tagaway/readme.md

    - Must contain a field `uid` with an upload id (otherwise, 400 with body `{error: 'uid'}`.
 The `uid` groups different uploaded files into an upload unit, for UI purposes.
    - Can contain a field `providerData` with value `['google'|'dropbox', FILE_ID, FILE_MODIFICATION_TIME]`.
 This can only happen if the request comes from the server itself as part of an import process; if the IP is not from the server itself, 403 is returned.
    - Can contain a field `path` with the path to the image.
 This can only happen if the request comes from the server itself as part of an import process; if the IP is not from the server itself, 403 is returned.
+   - Can contain a field `filename` with the original name of the image.
+This can only happen if the request comes from the server itself as part of an import process; if the IP is not from the server itself, 403 is returned.
    - Must contain no extraneous fields (otherwise, 400 with body `{error: 'invalidField'}`).
 The only allowed fields are `uid`, `lastModified`, `tags` and `providerData`; the last two are optional.
    - Must contain no extraneous files (otherwise, 400 with body `{error: 'invalidFile'}`).
 The only allowed file is `pic`.
    - Must include a `lastModified` field that's parseable to an integer (otherwise, 400 with body `{error: 'lastModified'}`).